How Weather Patterns Affect Soybean Planting

 Tape measure in soil

 Planting into cold, wet soils also increases the risk of seedling diseases like Phytophthora, Pythium, Rhizoctonia or Fusarium.
 Early planting can also coincide with high populations of soybean pests like bean leaf beetles.
-However, applying a seed treatment like Corteva’s Seed Applied Technologies before planting may help protect your soybeans as they grow.
+However, applying a seed treatment before planting can help protect your soybeans as they grow.

 Planting Soybeans with Volatile Weather in Mind